-The NIU library staff are instrumental in the enhancement of the competence of intelligence professionals by providing patrons with all-source academic research assistance, instruction, and comprehensive collections and tools to support the curriculum of the University and the all-source needs of the IC.
+The NIU Library staff is instrumental in enhancing the competence of intelligence professionals by providing patrons with all-source academic research assistance, instruction, and comprehensive collections and tools to support the curriculum of the University and the all-source needs of the IC.
 The NIU librarians are committed to enlarging collections and enhancing services to align with the University's future-focused curricula and the overall mission of the IC.